-The board of directors met seven times during 2015, either in person or by teleconference.
-During 2015, each director attended at least 75% of the aggregate number of meetings of the board and of the committees on which he served, held during the last fiscal year or portion thereof of which he was a director or committee member, with the exception of Senator Fowler, who attended less than 75% of the audit committee meetings.
-In addition, Senator Fowler, who served on the compensation committee from June 17, 2015 to September 25, 2015, did not attend the sole compensation committee meeting that occurred during that period.
+The board of directors met seven times during 2016, either in person or by teleconference.
+During 2016, each director attended at least 75% of the aggregate number of meetings of the board and of the committees on which he served, held during the last fiscal year or portion thereof of which he was a director or committee member.

 Although we have no formal policy regarding directors' attendance at our annual stockholders meetings, we encourage such attendance by members of the board.
-All of the current members of the board attended our 2015 annual stockholders meeting, with the exception of Mr. Tarriff, who was not a board member at the time of the 2015 annual stockholders meeting, and Senator Fowler.
+All of the current members of the board attended our 2016 annual stockholders meeting either in person or by teleconference.